 The puzzle is no longer how to make buildings more energy efficient, but how to change minds set on instant gratification rather than long-term gains.
 Countless studies have been conducted to show how buildings can be made more energy efficient, with a minimum impact on the environment.
 A study was conducted at the Lawrence Berkeley National Laboratory on aiding building professionals in choosing ‘daylighting’ systems to direct daylight into interiors to optimize the usage of natural light to save energy.
 They studied both fixed and movable systems that shade windows from the exterior of a building as well as the interior.
 This study answered questions such as

 1. The usefulness of a daylighting system vis a vis a building in question

 2. What sort of lighting issues can be resolved with a daylighting system

 3. The benefits that can be achieved with such a system, and

 4. The best system to use

-The comprehensive analysis of the performance of the various systems shed light on the important objectives to be focussed on, such as redirecting daylight to under-lit areas; improving day lighting for task illumination; improving visual comfort by controlling the glare; achieving solar control or thermal control.
+The comprehensive analysis of the performance of the various systems shed light on the important objectives to be focused on, such as redirecting daylight to under-lit areas; improving daylighting for task illumination; improving visual comfort by controlling the glare; achieving solar control or thermal control.